 COURSE NUMBER: MGMT412 CREDITS: 3

 PREREQUISITE: MGMT290 ECTS CREDITS: 6

-OFFERED: Not offered 2023-2024 SEMESTER HOURS: 36
+OFFERED: SPRING SEMESTER HOURS: 36

 This course aims to apply standard business analysis and practices to the European sports industry.
 Students will study and analyse current events and stakeholders that affect the industry.
 This course will present the pyramidal structure of various professional sports in Europe and delve into the economic, historical, and cultural aspects of the business of professional sports in Europe.